 5.1.8 Article 43(4) states “Each TSO, DSO, SGU, defence service provider and restoration service provider shall not endanger the operational security of the transmission system and of the interconnected transmission system during the test.
 The test shall be conducted in a way that minimises the impact on system users”.

-5.1.9 As defined in Appendices A of the System Defence Plan and System Restoration Plan, the approach adopted by NGESO is that the EU NCER will only apply to CUSC parties and Non-CUSC parties who have a contract with NGESO to provide a Defence Service or a Restoration Service.
+5.1.9 As defined in Appendices A of the System Defence Plan and System Restoration Plan, the approach adopted by NESO is that the EU NCER will only apply to CUSC parties and Non-CUSC parties who have a contract with NESO to provide a Defence Service or a Restoration Service.
 A “Defence Service” and a “Restoration Service” is defined in the Glossary of the System Defence Plan and System Restoration Plan.
 Grid Code OC5.5.3.3 states “The User is responsible for carrying out the test on their Plant and retains the responsibility for the safety of personnel and their Plant during the test.”
 As part of this Test Plan, any tests undertaken by a User, Defence Service Provider or Restoration Service Provider should not put the operational security of the Transmission System at risk and any tests conducted should also minimise the impact on Users as provided for under Grid Code OC.5.5.3.3.

 5.1.10 Article 43(5) states “The test is deemed to be successful when it fulfils the conditions established by the relevant system operator pursuant to paragraph 3.
 As long as a test fails to fulfil these criteria, the TSO, DSO, SGU, defence service provider and restoration service provider shall repeat the test.”